DOSAYGO-Research/rain/README.md

 ## Rainstorm - Unvetted for Security

 **Rainstorm** is a slower, more complex hash function inspired by cryptographic designs.
 It supports output sizes of 64 to 512 bits and adjustable rounds.
-While it uses operations reminiscent of cryptographic hashes, it **is not formally analyzed**.
-Consider it experimental.
+While it uses operations reminiscent of cryptographic hashes, it **is not formally analyzed by any 3rd-party**.
+Consider it experimental, but designed to be secure.

 ---

 ## Note on Cryptographic Intent

-Rainstorm’s design includes concepts from cryptographic hashing, but without formal analysis, it should not be considered secure.
+Rainstorm's design includes concepts from cryptographic hashing, but without formal analysis, it should not be considered secure.
 Feedback and analysis are welcome.

 ---